RRdav/rrs-gacha-app/README.md

 <!-- TODOS -->
 <!-- - Implement rarity based on pulled down favourites amount -->
+- Implement a way to delete characters from the collection
 - Implement SMTP server, since Supabase is full now
 - Implement error handlers for fronted
 - Implement notices for email confirmation sent